lerna-lite/lerna-lite/packages/version/README.md

 > **Note** the option `changelogPreset.releaseCommitMessageFormat` is not supported and will throw, you can simply use [`--message`](#--message-msg) to have the same result.

+> [!WARNING]
+> `conventional-changelog-conventionalcommits` v8 and higher is **not** currently supported because it had a lot of breaking changes, please use v7 or lower.

 ### `--conventional-commits`

 ```sh